IBM/ansible-power-aix-sap/docs/docsite/rst/stop_db.rst

 Example Playbook
 ----------------

 The example playbook is based on the assumption that a configuration file and an inventory file with contents similar to the :ref:`configuration documentation <IBM.ansible-power-aix-sap.docsite.install_and_config.configuration>` exist in the current directory.
-The example playbook in the current directory is named stop_db.yml and has the following contents:
+The example playbook in the current directory is named stop_hana_db.yml and has the following contents:

 .. code:: yaml

        - hosts: ibmaix_servers
          vars:
          - stopdb_input_db_sid: "PRD"
+         - stopdb_input_hdb_instance_number: 00
          roles:
          - role: <ansible_dir>/roles/stop_db

 To execute this playbook, enter the command:

 .. code:: YAML

-   ansible-playbook --verbose stop_db.yml
+   ansible-playbook --verbose -t sap_stop_hana stop_hana_db.yml

 License
 -------